Your web browser is outdated and may be insecure

 As a student you should initially raise your concern with your practice supervisor/practice assessor, or the clinical manager of the practice learning environment.

-You may be asked at a later date to write a factual statement with the help of your academic lecturer and/or the RCN.
+You may be asked at a later date to write a factual statement with the help of your academic assessor and/or the RCN.
 The earlier an expression of concern is made, the easier it is to take action.

 You can use our decision tree to help you decide whether to raise a concern and when to escalate a concern.